Getting diagnosed with kidney cancer

 Read about the symptoms of kidney cancer

-There are guidelines to help GPs decide who needs an urgent referral.
+There are guidelines for GPs to help them decide who needs a referral.
+These vary between the different UK nations.
 Your GP will use these guidelines as well as their own experience and judgement.

 Your GP will consider any other symptoms that you are having, so do mention these.
 They might also take into account whether you have any risk factors that affect your chances of developing kidney cancer.